-The UW-Madison campus leases Internet Protocol (IP) address space from ARIN (American Registry of Internet Numbers).
+The UW–Madison campus leases IP address space from ARIN (American Registry of Internet Numbers).
 In turn, the Division of Information Technology (DoIT), as the campus central networking authority, sub-allocates this IP space to campus departments.
-The resource remains under the technical control of DoIT and is subject to the following policy guidelines.
-Acceptance of IP delegation includes agreement to the following conditions.
+The resource remains under the technical control of DoIT and is subject to the following policy.
+Acceptance of IP delegation includes an agreement to this policy.

 When requesting address allocations, departments must provide a plan demonstrating why IP addresses are needed.
 The plan should show that the requested resources would be utilized 50% or more within a 12-month period.
 For example, if the customer requests a /24 (256 hosts), the department should provide a plan that shows that at least a /25 worth of hosts (128) would be deployed within a 12-month period.

 DoIT will perform regular (at least annual) audits of IP address utilization to ensure that the limited IP resources available to the campus as a whole are being managed efficiently.
 Resources that do not meet policy criteria may be subject to a re-evaluation of utilization expectations or replacement with a more appropriately sized address block.

 Review of Guidelines

 Review of guideline criteria* will be performed as needed and vetted by the necessary campus groups as determined by the IP Allocation Committee (e.g., Network Advisory Group [NAG], Information Technology Committee [ITC], Madison Technology Advisory Group [MTAG], etc).

 - If a customer allocation request is denied, the customer must be provided with a written explanation stating why the request was denied.